 The Master Plan to develop the land bank in Kajang, totalling approximately 140 hectares has been submitted to the One Stop Centre of Majlis Perbandaran Kajang.
 It is currently pending clearance before submission to the State level.
 We envisage that the approval would be obtained by second half of 2023.
 Once approved, we shall submit our building plan based on our phasing beginning in 2024.
 Our target Gross Development Value (“GDV”) for the whole project is about RM4.5 billion.

 Our tourism division has picked up back to almost pre-pandemic level.
 We are hoping that in 2023, there will be even more tourist travelling, both local and overseas.
 The manufacturing division is expected to perform better in 2023 as demand has started to pick up again.

 On behalf of the Board, I wish to express my appreciation to all our customers, shareholders, business partners, bankers and government authorities for their continued support and encouragement during the year.

 Special thanks also goes to the management and staff.
 Their invaluable efforts and firm dedication to the Group are truly appreciated.
 We are confident that success is in the pipeline.

 I would also like to take this opportunity to offer my personal gratitude to the current and past fellow Board members for their commitment and guidance.
-To Dato’ Muda bin Mohamad and Dr. Radzuan bin A. Rahman, thank you for having served the Board with diligence and dignity.
-You both have contributed so much during your tenure as Board members and the various committees.
-To Datuk Che Md Nawawi bin Ismail, welcome aboard and we hope that you will be able to bring new perspective to the Group.
+To Datuk Mohamed Salleh bin Bajuri, we thank you for having served the Board with diligence and dignity.
+You have contributed so much during your tenure as a Board member and the various committees.

 DATO’ ADNAN BIN MAARUF